niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

 +++++++++++++++++

 The final step is to generate the thumbnail and key images with GraphicsMagick.
-The compression and filtering options are used for web display.
+The compression and filtering options are tuned for web display.

 Inputs: TIFF files
 Outputs: JPEG files
 Steps:
-  1. Use GraphicsMagick to generate the thumbnail and key images.
+  1. Use `GraphicsMagick`_ `convert`_ to generate the thumbnail and key images.

 .. code-block:: bash
  gm convert -size $output_size -resize $output_size -sharpen 2 -quality 80 input.tiff thumbnail.jpg